Flight data APIs (AirLabs / Aviationstack / AeroDataBox / OpenSky)

 Section titled “How TravStats uses them”When you create a flight, the backend calls the providers in sequence, falling back if the previous one returns nothing useful:

 1. AirLabs → real-time / scheduled flights, current week2.
 Aviationstack → historical + future, paid tier covers more dates3.
-OpenSky → real-time tracking position, fallback for live4.
-Local cache → previously-fetched results stay cached for re-importsThe order matches the typical use case — you log a flight either right after it happens (AirLabs sweet spot) or for historical backfill (Aviationstack / OpenSky sweet spot).
+AeroDataBox → tertiary fallback for out-of-live-window queries and historical enrichment (since v1.4.0)4.
+OpenSky → real-time tracking position, fallback for live5.
+Local cache → previously-fetched results stay cached for re-importsThe order matches the typical use case — you log a flight either right after it happens (AirLabs sweet spot) or for historical backfill (Aviationstack / AeroDataBox / OpenSky sweet spot).

 AirLabs